(Our games are) the result of a lot of work by a lot of people,

 Around the same time, PWMAngband began development.
 The one and only author, PowerWyrm, has adopted parts of all then-existing forks, adding even more stuff on top of them.
 The game is still in development, and, unbelievably, has all the latest codebase changes from Angband (unlike MAngband, which is still stuck in 2.7-3.2 era).

 MAngband, at it’s core, still resembles Angband 2.7.9 (with bits of 3.0.6-3.2 sprinkled in), PWMAngband, on the other hand, looks like Angband 4.1 (which is *vastly* different, due to 20+ years of refactoring).

 There were others, like the cheeze server, PvP server, Berendol’s variant, and many other minor variants, but those did not persist to the present day.

-MAngband brought a lot of new features to Vanilla Angband for this 20 years.
-Right now game actively maintained by Flambard and devteam in the attempt to unite MAngband, TomeNET and PWMAngband development under new network protocol (see: Multiplayer Variants Network Manifesto).
+This history was written by Flambard.
+MAngband brought a lot of new features to Vanilla Angband for this 20 years and right now devteam works hard in the attempt to unite multiplayer roguelike development under new network protocol (see: Multiplayer Variants Network Manifesto).

 MAngband Project Team Members

 - Graham King (aka Jug)

 - Fink (retired)